jiama843/tf-mnist/mnist_notes.md

 Results of the sample example

 Typically, results were in the range [0.9, 1].
-This indicates good fitting of the model
+This indicates good fitting of the model since there is high confidence in success.

 ----------
 Improving the CNN model on the mnist dataset